-For each of the above deemed acceptable solutions, a Deemed Acceptable Proposal must be submitted.
-The proposal shall describe and demonstrate the extent of use of the PPVC system or prefabrication technologies and system formwork to be implemented for the building works that meets the minimum PPVC or minimum prefabrication level and system formwork requirements.
+For each of the deemed acceptable solutions, a Deemed Acceptable Proposal must be submitted.
+The proposal shall describe and demonstrate the extent of use of the DfMA or prefabrication technologies and system formwork to be implemented for the building works that meets the minimum requirements as spelt out in Annex A.